Modules

 Analyse systems of coupled nonlinear equations using the Method of Multiple Scales (MMS).
 This sub-module evaluates the symbolic expressions for given numerical parameters and allows to plot the resulting numerical results.

-Evaluate the amplitude-response curves at given numerical values.
+Evaluate the amplitude response curves (ARC) for given numerical parameters.
+‘Amplitude’ refers to the forcing amplitude.
 This transforms the sympy expressions to numpy arrays.
+They can then be plotted.

 Parameters: